567WebSystems/Weekly_Reports/prog_report3_567.md

 * API Progress:

-We following the Google calendar API: [gcalendar-create-events](https://developers.google.com/calendar/create-events)
+We are following the Google calendar API: [gcalendar-create-events](https://developers.google.com/calendar/create-events)

 So far the following was done: connect to API, read the user's calendar, and successfully added an event, as shown below: